Your subdomain strategy could be seriously harming your SEO

 Gambling companies have a history of rigid P&Ls across their different departments, and tend to use subdomains to reflect this – i.e. the sports section and casino section of the site will have their own, unique subdomains.

-Gambling site suffers from subdomain conflict for competitive search term in Google UK
+Gambling site suffers five-way subdomain conflict for competitive search in Google UK

 Market value data from the Pi platform shows that this term is commercially quite valuable, yet this isn’t being capitalised on while these three subdomains are essentially sharing visibility in the SERPs.
 The flux occurring as a result of duplicate theming means no one page is able to rank highly, and therefore a glass ceiling effect is established.

-Second gambling site drops out of Google UK as five subdomains conflict for term ‘Place bet’
+Gambling site drops out of Google UK as five subdomains conflict and pop-up site appears

 As is typical with many businesses that offer both B2B and B2C offerings, they like to separate their services with different assets, designs and tones of voice.
 The Finance sector is typical of this and especially banks.
 Here we see a mix up on a major UK bank’s website, where the personal banking subdomain is conflicting with the main site.